 In dysfunctional family systems, the scapegoat is the child unconsciously chosen to carry what the family can’t face about itself: the shame, the anger, the dysfunction no one will name.
 Driven, ambitious scapegoats often build successful lives far from their families of origin — and still live with the deep-seated feeling that they are fundamentally “bad,” “too much,” or secretly flawed.

 And yet, every time she goes home for the holidays, something shifts.
 The moment she walks in the door, she becomes the difficult one again.
-If her parents argue, it is somehow Maya’s fault.
-If a dinner goes poorly, Maya’s “attitude” is blamed.
+If her parents argue, it is somehow Yasmin’s fault.
+If a dinner goes poorly, Yasmin’s “attitude” is blamed.
 Her siblings exchange glances.
 Her mother sighs in a way that contains decades of accumulated accusation.
-Maya leaves feeling twelve years old — and wrong, always wrong, in ways she cannot quite name but cannot argue with either.
+Yasmin leaves feeling twelve years old — and wrong, always wrong, in ways she cannot quite name but cannot argue with either.

 Blamed Again at the Holiday Table